G-Drennan/MTRX2700_MP_Tue2pm_G6/README.md

 Any other input causes an error message

 This module outputs the inventory list to the serial port 1.
-It does this through interrupts after the microcontroller has counted the number of each item.
+It does this through sprintf()/interrupts after the microcontroller has counted the number of each item.

 It takes in the size of the inventory array, and the amounts of each item and assigns each item a name from item_0 to max item_9 as the items names are not unique to each product.